graearea/graearea.github.io/mirror-mounts.md

 [These adapters ](https://uberniche.co.uk/caterham-spa-adapters) are half the price and no measuring needed!
 The custom ones are a little stiffer as they're braced in 2 dimensions, but there's not a lot in it.

 ## How much are they?
-**£60+£6, but you pay me after you're happy**.
+**£66 including delivery, but you pay me after you're happy**.
 I'll make them, send them out, fix any problems, and then you pay.

 ## Are they any good?
 I've been running them for a few months now and have done >2000 miles including 3 track days and no problems.
 I've sold a few and everyone has paid!